 Treatment of Psychological Disorders

 - Full Test Review

 - List of Terms and People to Remember

 - Additional Unit PowerPoints

 Printing out the notes instead of reading them on your computer is also an option.
 If you think you'll need to highlight important points, it's probably a good idea!

-Learning all of this information might be tough if you don't have a game plan.
-Here are some tips for getting the most out of your time.
+Learning all this information might be tough if you don't have a game plan.
+Here are some tips for getting the most out of your AP Psychology prep.

-Don't go over a section of notes once, quiz yourself, and then decide that you're done with it forever.
+Don't go over a section of AP Psych notes once, quiz yourself, and then decide you're done with it forever.
 Every few topic areas, circle back and do a holistic review of everything you've learned so far.
 Make a point of constantly refreshing your memory so that nothing gets lost in the shuffle.
-You can use the complete review sheets I've linked at the end of the notes section as resources for these review sessions.
+You can use the complete AP Psychology review sheets I've linked at the end of the notes section as resources for these review sessions.